sheilsarda/UPenn_Mechatronics/MEAM510_Lab1/README.md

 ## 5. Retrospective

-Spent approximately 20 hours on this lab.
+- Spent approximately 20 hours on this lab.
+- Spent 10+ hours on the Timers and Loops part of the lab combined